 In March 2005, we entered into a loan and security agreement with a lender under which we borrowed \$13.0 million to be used for general corporate purposes.
 We are currently making equal monthly payments of \$0.3 million towards the loan which is to be paid off in February 2010.
 The loan is subject to prepayment penalties if paid off prior to 2010.
-As of March 29, 2008, the outstanding principal and accrued interest balance for this loan and security agreement was \$7.6 million, net of unamortized debt discounts of \$25,000.
-In February 2008, this loan and security agreement was amended to provide us with an additional credit line in the amount of \$10.0 million that we can draw upon until July 1, 2008 for general corporate purposes.
-Amounts drawn down under this additional line of credit plus accrued interest will be repaid in installments through June 2011 and outstanding amounts will accrue interest at the rate of 11.5% per year.
-As of March 29, 2008, we had not drawn down any amounts on the additional line of credit.
+In February 2008, this loan and security agreement was amended to provide us with an additional credit line in the amount of \$10.0 million that we could draw upon until July 1, 2008 for general corporate purposes.
+In June 2008, the Company drew down the \$10,000,000.
+The loan will bear interest at 11.5% per annum.
+Interest only payments will be made monthly through the remainder of 2008 with monthly payments of principal and interest in the amount of \$369,000, beginning in January 2009, to be made through June 2011.
+The agreement also requires a final payment in the amount of \$650,000 in June 2011.
+As of June 28, 2008, the outstanding principal and accrued interest balance for this loan and security agreement was \$16.6 million, net of unamoritized debt discounts of \$0.4 million.

 The loan and security agreement contains customary covenants that, among other things, require us to deliver both annual audited and periodic unaudited financial statements by specified dates and maintain collateral on company premises and restrict our ability, without the consent of the lender, to incur additional debt, pay dividends or make certain other distributions, or payments in respect of our capital stock, engage in transactions with affiliates or engage in the sale, lease or license of our assets outside of the ordinary course of business.
-As of March 29, 2008, we were in compliance with the above covenants with the exception of the timely delivery of our audited financial statements for 2007.
+As of June 28, 2008, we were in compliance with the above covenants with the exception of the timely delivery of our audited financial statements for 2007.
 In this instance, we obtained a waiver from the lender and subsequently complied with the covenant.
 We are currently unaware of any circumstances that would prevent us from complying with these covenants in the future